 The story

-It started with toothpaste.
+It started with sensitive skin.

 How each product came to be